BlinkDL/RWKV-LM/README.md

-# The RWKV Language Model
+# The RWKV Language Model (and my tricks for LMs in general)

 ## RWKV-2: RNN with Transformer-level Performance